jmdevita/parcel-ha/README.md

 From v1.0.0 a second sensor entity is added, called sensor.parcel_active_shipment.
 It's intended to be used to provide information about when the next shipment is due, and how many shipments are currently actively being tracked.
 It has the following attributes:

+### Beta Features (BETA)
+This integration includes beta features for adding, editing, and deleting parcels.
+For more details, refer to the [Beta Features Documentation](docs/parcel_edits_beta.md).

 ### Sensor Attributes
 -   `Number_of_active_parcels`: The number of active shipment being tracked.
 -   `parcels_arriving_today`: The number of shipment with an ETA of the current date.